 Who will pay my utilities?

-It depends, if you’re an owner who will be hands off than for a small fee your property manager will pay them for you as power of attorney, if you are hands on you may choose to pay them yourself because now-a-days anything can be paid online.
+It depends, if you’re an owner who will be hands off than for a small fee your property manager will pay them for you under a limited power of attorney.
+If you are hands on person you may choose to pay them yourself because anything can be paid online these Days.

 Can I put in my own rental bookings?

 Yes if you choose the right property manager who allows it.

 Can I manage my own home from abroad?